Dogs and Birds

 A natural ability

 Rowf had a natural jumping ability.
 In fact keeping his feet on the ground was the biggest problem he had!
-It was a natural step to get into dog agility, TV and film work with him.
+At dog obedience club he was affectionately called, ‘The thing on a spring’.
+It was a natural step to do dog agility.
+Being the consummate entertainer, TV and film work was easy for him.
 I could write a book about Rowf and his exploits.
-I think this quote from a fellow obedience competitor sums him up best, “I love Rowf … I’m glad he’s yours!”
+I think this quote from a fellow obedience competitor sums him up best, “I love Rowf … I’m so glad he’s yours!”

 Tawny, my last Bearded Collie was almost the complete opposite of Rowf, although, again, they were great mates.
-Whereas Rowf was like a kid with ADHD, Tawny was so laid back he was almost horizontal!
+Whereas Rowf was like a kid with ADHD after a gallon of espresso, Tawny was so laid back he was almost horizontal!
 Tawny took everything in his stride.

 Everybody loved Tawny.